hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 ```

 Because we already have a reference to the URL of the image we want
-in the `photoUrl` variable, so we can do something like this:
+in the `photoUrl` variable, we can do something like this:

 ```js
 var photoUrl = prompt("Paste a URL of photo to add to the stream!");